thesleepyniko/hackroute-website/README.md

 ## What'd you struggle with and what'd you learn?

 Struggled alot with divs, flex, and all the quirks of html I suppose.
 I did learn how to make a somewhat okay website, how to do a marquee, and also tailwind and more web dev!
+Also, brython :3